-Change in Ownership-Effective November 4, 2002, 95% of the shares of the Company were transferred to Zumiez Holdings LLC (the "Parent") in exchange for cash, the redemption of a note receivable and the creation of two notes payable to two of the shareholders (the "Transaction").
+Change in Ownership-Effective November 4, 2002, 95% of the shares of the Company were transferred to the Parent in exchange for cash, the redemption of a note receivable and the creation of two notes payable to two of the shareholders (the "Transaction").
 In connection with the Transaction, the Company entered into common stock redemption agreements with two shareholders.
-Pursuant to the terms of the redemption agreements with these shareholders, the Company redeemed 1,485,651 shares of its common stock held by one shareholder for an aggregate purchase price of approximately \$7.7 million, which amount was paid by the Company through delivery of a note payable for approximately \$6.2 million and the cancellation of a \$1.5 million note receivable and the Company through delivery of a note payable for approximately \$829,000, which amount was paid by the Company through delivery of a note payable for approximately \$829,000.
+Pursuant to the terms of the redemption agreements with these shareholders, the Company redeemed 1,485,651 shares of its common stock held by one shareholder for an aggregate purchase price of approximately \$7.7 million, which amount was paid by the Company through delivery of a note payable for approximately \$6.2 million and the cancellation of a \$1.5 million note receivable and the Company redeemed 159,095 shares of common stock held by the other shareholder for an aggregate purchase price of approximately \$829,000, which amount was paid by the Company through delivery of a note payable for approximately \$829,000.
 Each of these notes payable have been paid in full.